metabase/metabase/docs/people-and-groups/managing.md

 ## Editing an account

-You can edit someone's name and email address by clicking the three dots icon and choosing **Edit Details**.
+You can edit someone's name and email address by clicking the three dots icon and choosing **Edit user**.

 > Be careful: changing an account's email address _will change the address the person will use to log in to Metabase_.